 Soundtrack: Sirius' Grateful Dead Channel, The Promised Land by Barack Obama on Audible, a Columbia University podcast: The History of the World to 1500 CE (actual college lectures from 2010), Brandi Carlile’s In These Quiet Days, and my Spotify playlist featuring three versions of CSNY's Ohio.

 Chicago, IL - We are here often, and usually book hotels last minute using Hotel Tonight.
 First Great Lake = Lake Michigan, the greatest of them all!
 We kicked off the trip with Belgian beers at the Hopleaf, in the cool Andersonville neighborhood.
 Tip: when heading east from Chicago I recommend taking the Skyway, mostly for the shortcut but also so you can listen to the Replacements' 1987 song "Skyway" even though they were singing about Minneapolis.
-Also, you can sing "Gary, Indiana" when you drive through it, above street level.
-Farther east on I90 there's also the RV/MH Hall of Fame in Elkhart, IN, which we have not yet visited.
+Also, you can sing "Gary, Indiana" from the Music Man when you drive over it, above street level.

-Unfortunately Cleveland, OH was a drive-by this time, but we will be back.
-We did have an Ohio sunset dinner on the shore of (Great Lakes reference!)
-Lake Erie, in Geneva-on-the-Lake, or GOTL, which is a vintage summer vacation town - but not in October.
+The first Ohio stop of the trip was a sunset dinner on the shore of Lake Erie (Great Lake!), in Geneva-on-the-Lake, or GOTL, which is a vintage summer vacation town.
+But not in October.
 In fact its deserted streets would have made a good movie set.

 Erie, PA: We were pleasantly surprised by the accessible downtown, the self-important Bicentennial Tower and scenic Presque Isle State Park, where we learned about Erie’s salt industry and the Battle of Lake Erie.

 We did put our hands in Lake Erie, but briefly because it's cold in October!
-It's the shallowest of the 5 Great Lakes.
+It's the most shallow of the 5 Great Lakes.

 Letchworth State Park, NY (and Geneseo and Rochester) - The “Grand Canyon of the East” did not disappoint.
 Awash in charming CCC (Civilian Conservation Corps) shelters, tables, and walkways, it brings the views.